 - Withholding stipend amounts is not pro-poor and a direct violation of Section 23.1 of our Constitution which states ‘Everyone is entitled to fair labour practice.’

 - Firms in your sector have turned stipends into ‘bargaining chips.’

-- W&R SETA does not impose an adherence to skills development accreditation quality standards in the wholesale and retail sector.
+- W&R SETA does not impose adherence to skills development accreditation quality standards in the wholesale and retail sector.

 - To be accredited, providers must submit recruitment policies and processes, yet sector adverts show a lack of quality compliance.

-- W&R SETA is contravening SAQA policy and thereby their own ETQA by not ensuring learnership adverts conform to NQF standards, quality assurance, promote access, inclusion, fairness and socio-economic development opportunity.
+- W&R SETA is contravening SAQA policy and thereby their own ETQA by not ensuring learnership adverts conform to NQF standards, quality assurance, and promote access, inclusion, fairness and socio-economic development opportunity.

 Withholding information is an unfair asymmetric advantage leaving vulnerable applicants poorer than what they were before they applied for a position they cannot afford to take.

-People don’t only apply for the sake of money, however applicants must make a judgement about which opportunities are worth pursuing.
+People don’t only apply for the sake of money.
+However, applicants must make a judgement about which opportunities are worth pursuing.
 Why are applicants denied this right when they must carry the cost burden of attending an interview?

 Learnerships were originally conceived as pro-poor economic development interventions that create access to further education and training and job exposure for the poor.
 Why is W&R SETA permitting these interventions to be used as cheap employment opportunities for firms?
 Is W&R SETA achieving success at the expense of our poor and the youth?